-You can also turn off targeting and marketing cookies from a wide range of specific companies by visiting www.youronlinechoices.com/uk/your-ad-choices (opens in a new window)
+You can also turn off targeting cookies from a wide range of specific companies by visiting www.youronlinechoices.com/uk/your-ad-choices (opens in a new window)

-Just so you know, if you choose for us not to use Targeting and marketing cookies, you may still see our adverts on social media, search engines and other websites, we just won’t have used cookies to tailor them to you.
+Just so you know, if you choose for us not to use targeting cookies, you may still see our adverts on social media, search engines and other websites, we just won’t have used cookies to tailor them to you.

 Setting your cookies preference

 You can manage your cookie settings at any time.